lvash/Ecological_Genomics/Online_Notebook.md

 **How can I apply to my research?** Don't look for nucleotide variants 'just because.'
 Come up with a compelling reason to do so and how the results can relate to the broader picture of evolution and the virus.

+Small group discussion of Rockman 2012:
+- Most effect sizes are small - we are not getting a good representation
+- Are these methods identifying interactions between locis?
+No.
+- Should relate to broader picture/question
+-

 ------ <div id='id-section4'/>
 ###Page 4: 2017-01-25 Class notes